The McCaughey Septuplets Turn 21

-The McCaughey septuplets made headlines back in 1997 when they became the worlds first set of surviving septuplets.
-They were born to Bobbi and Kenny McCaughey nine weeks premature at a Des Moines, Iowa hospital.
+The McCaughey septuplets made headlines back in 1997 when they became the world’s first set of surviving septuplets.
+They were born to Bobbi and Kenny McCaughey nine weeks premature at a Des Moines, Iowa, hospital.
 They have one older sister Mikayla, who is now married with a child.
-People all over the world rejoiced in the septuplets survival, and the seven children were featured on the Today Show just a couple days after their birth.
+People all over the world rejoiced in the septuplets’ survival, and the seven children were featured on the Today Show just a couple days after their birth.

 According to Today, the septuplets are still close and are each finding their own individual paths in the world.
 “I think that we’re all becoming very independent and finding our different talents and different skill sets,” Kelsey McCaughey, the fourth-oldest of the siblings, said.
 “It’s cool to celebrate this different milestone.”

-Kelsey along with siblings, Natalie, Nathan, Joel and Alexis are currently attending college.
+Kelsey, along with siblings Natalie, Nathan, Joel, and Alexis, are currently attending college.
 They were offered a scholarship to Hannibal-LaGrange University in Missouri shortly after their birth.
-Kelsey is majoring in public relations, Alexis in early childhood education, Natalie in exercise science, while Joel and Nathan are focusing computer information systems.
-“Since they were very young they’ve had varied interests,” Bobbi told TODAY.
+Kelsey is majoring in public relations, Alexis in early childhood education, Natalie in exercise science, and Joel and Nathan in computer information systems.
+“Since they were very young they’ve had varied interests,” Bobbi told Today.
 “They still have a very close bond to one another, but they also enjoy doing things with their friends and also exploring those different activities and different classes.”

 The TODAY Show was on campus yesterday interviewing 5 of the 7 McCaughey septuplets about their 21st birthdays.
 Watch a portion of the interview here https://t.co/53A2pGZLbC